cauterize-tools/cauterize/README.md

   * `bool` - 8 bits wide

 Floating point types are hard.
 Their definitions can be different (or missing entirely!) across CPU architectures.
-Therefor, Cauterize only defines the `f32`  and `f64` types.
+Therefore, Cauterize only defines the `f32`  and `f64` types.
 These are the [IEEE 754 single and double precision floating point values](http://en.wikipedia.org/wiki/IEEE_floating_point).
 The single precision